Unity-Technologies/FilmSampleProject/filmtemplate.client/Assets/ReadMe.md

 Instructions
 ============

-This project was created with Unity 2018.2f2.
+This project was created with Unity 2018.2f2, and has been updated to the 19.3.0f6 release.

 Loading the Unity Film Sample Project
 -------------------------------------